aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/) class to represent a presentation object.
 2. Use the [Save ](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/#save-com.aspose.slides.IXamlOptions-)method to save the object as a markdown file.

-This Java code shows you how to convert PowerPoint to markdown:
+This PHP code shows you how to convert PowerPoint to markdown:

 ```php
   $pres = new Presentation("pres.pptx");